NorthernArizonaUniversity/sweet-jumps/templates/project/root/README.md

 Project Structure
 -----------------

 This is the standard file structure, but many parts are not required.
-If a particular directory does not make sense for your application, remove it (eg: views and public in a JSON only webservice).
+If a particular directory does not make sense for your application, remove it (eg: views and static in a JSON only webservice).

 - **README.md** - A copy of this file.
 - **package.json** - NPM package definition.
 Contains common dependencies, and is generated for your project.